 Heading home led to staying home.
 Some companies have completely vacated their physical presence and are now completely digital for the long haul.
 Ideally, technology put in place early on was selected with the robust features necessary for a completely remote operation.
-If not, it's well past the time to improve tech infrastructure, beef up VPN services, embrace collaborative software, and streamline the WFH process.
+If not, it's well past time to improve tech infrastructure, beef up VPN services, embrace collaborative software, and streamline the WFH process.

 Level 2: Forever Flexibility

 The new workday is in the hands of the employees.
 Everybody can choose when to come in, when to stay home, and how to structure their workdays.
-While there might be occasional "let's get together" days, there are few rules or regulations to who's where and when.
+While there might be occasional "let's get together" days, there are few rules or regulations as to who's where and when.